iBicha/playlet/docs/README.md

 ### BrighterScript

-[BrighterScript](https://github.com/rokucommunity/brighterscript) is a community driven programming language compiler to BrightScript and has [useful features](https://github.com/rokucommunity/BrighterScript/blob/master/docs/readme.md).
+[BrighterScript](https://github.com/rokucommunity/brighterscript) is a community driven programming language that compiles to BrightScript and has [useful features](https://github.com/rokucommunity/BrighterScript/blob/master/docs/readme.md).
 Playlet uses BrighterScript features a lot across the code base, and even implements a couple of BrighterScript plugins (More on that later).

 ### BrighterScript Linter/Formatter